Blog

 This exciting advancement can help diagnose some types of cancer, and it can also help plan treatment more effectively.

-Over 200 hospitals in the United States are now using VR to help patients in a number of ways, including:
+Many hospitals and health professional are now using AR and VR in a number of ways, including:

 • To help patients visualize and understand their treatment plans